-The special filenames '+' and '++' are a mechanism to allow the full range of using specifiers and plot styles with in-line functions.
+The special filenames '+' and '++' are a mechanism to allow the full range of using specifiers and plot styles with inline functions.
 Normally a function plot can only have a single y (or z) value associated with each sampled point.
 The pseudo-file '+' treats the sampled points as column 1, and allows additional column values to be specified via a using specification, just as for a true input file.
-The number of samples returned is controlled by set samples.
-Example:
+By default samples are generated over the full range as set by set xrange, with the sampling controlled via set samples.